kfeder/naltrexone_reanalysis/supplement.md

 It is encouraging that none of the clinical characteristics presented by Lee et al. in Table 1 differed between naltrexone-initiators and buprenorphine-initiators by more than 10 percentage points.
-Nevertheless, we think the scenarios explored in our analysis -- an unmeasured variable that differs by much more than 10 percentage points between groups -- remains plausible.
+Nevertheless, we think the scenarios explored in our analysis -- unmeasured variables that differ by much more than 10 percentage points between groups -- remain plausible.
 This is because failure to initate naltrexone was five times more common than failure to initiate buprenorphine, and also because none of the clinical characteristics examined is a clear proxy for the uneasured characteristic of interest